pat-coady/learning_ai/_posts/2017-02-04-rnn-and-tensorboard.md

 ![TensorFlow Graph - zoom]({{ site.url }}/assets/rnn_and_tensorboard/graph_zoom.png)
 </div>

 The graph construction looks correct, now we can examine the training results.
 As you'd expect, you can overlay multiple training-loss curves.
 You can zoom and easily display the values at the cursors.
-There is a nice curve smoothing adjustment.
-And if you have many runs, there is a regular expression filter to grab just the curves you want.
+And if you have many runs, there is a regular expression filter to grab just the plots you want.

 Here I'm taking a look at batch-loss for various hyperparameter settings: